Is Grammarly Worth It for College Students?

 2) Grammarly is much better than spell-check.

-Even the free version outperforms Microsoft Word Editor, and MS Word Editor includes grammar checks.
+Even the free version outperformed Microsoft Word Editor in the testing I did.

 For the test, I wrote almost a full page of text and included a wide variety of errors: